-Welcome to Cassville High School for the 2016-2017 school year.
+Welcome to Cassville High School for the 2018-2019 school year.
 I am excited to meet each of you and I look forward to helping you grow and develop as individuals.
 I believe we have a staff that is willing to help you find success not only during your high school years, but beyond.

 The Cassville R-IV school district continues to invest in your futures by continuing their commitment to creating a 21st Century Learning Environment.
-I've only been on the job for a short time and I have seen evidence of this commitment.
-Unfortunately, technology changes very rapidly.
-Therefore it is the districts desire to put the right technology in your hands as well as the teachers to ensure that we give ourselves the best opportunity to meet our lofty commitment.
+I have seen evidence of this commitment.
+Technology changes very rapidly; therefore, it is the district's desire to put the right technology in your hands as well as the teachers to ensure that we give ourselves the best opportunity to meet our lofty commitment.